 On November 3, 2015, the Company's Board of Directors authorized a stock repurchase program (the "2015 Repurchase Program") to repurchase up to \$25.0 million of the Company's outstanding common stock.
-As of June 30, 2022, the \$25.0 million maximum repurchase amount authorized under the 2015 Repurchase Program was fully utilized.
-No shares were repurchased under the 2015 Repurchase Program during the three months ended March 31, 2022.
+As of June 30, 2022 the \$25.0 million maximum repurchase amount authorized under the 2015 Repurchase Program was fully utilized.
+The table below details the Company's share repurchases under the 2015 Repurchase Program during the six months ended June 30, 2022: